spring-projects/spring-integration-samples/intermediate/dynamic-poller/README.md

 You can run the application by either:

 * running the "Main" class from within STS (Right-click on Main class --> Run As --> Java Application)
-* or from the command line using the [Exec Maven Plugin](http://mojo.codehaus.org/exec-maven-plugin/):
+* or from the command line using the [Gralde](http://www.gradle.org):

-    - mvn package exec:java
+    $ gradlew :dynamic-poller:runHelloWorldApp

 You should see output like the following: